Print ISSN: 2707-725X

-Coordinates are preferably to be given in decimal format; should the degrees, seconds or minutes to be used, use the format: 30°25'06"N 30°25'06"E. Names of collectors should be given without initials, unless different collectors with the same family name are known to exist (optionally).
+Coordinates are preferable to be given in decimal format to avoid automatic replacement of seconds or minutes by quotation marks; should the degrees, seconds or minutes to be used, use the format: 30°25'06"N 30°25'06"E. Names of collectors should be given without initials unless different collectors with the same family name are known to exist (optionally).
 Abbreviations of the material depositaries are to be explained in the Material chapter.
 The derivation of new names should be explained in a paragraph Etymology.

-Tables should each be typed on a separate page.
+Tables should each be arranged on separate pages.

 Large tables should be avoided.
-If numerous data are to be presented, an attempt should be made to divide them in two or more tables.
+If numerous data are to be presented, an attempt should be made to divide them into two or more tables.

 Column headings should be brief, but sufficiently explanatory.
-Units of measurements should be added after comma.
+Units of measurements should be added after a comma.